fiaisis/k8s/README.md

 cd ../ansible; ansible-playbook setup-nodes.yml --ask-vault-password; cd ../terraform
 ```

-Use terraform to output the data and then apply that to construct the k0s cluster.
+Use terraform to output the data and then apply that to construct the k0s cluster (if this fails you didn't add an ssh-agent).

 ```shell
 terraform output -raw k0s_cluster | k0sctl apply --no-wait --config -